pedcremo/curs2020_2021/daw2_boilerplate/README.md

 ## Security

 Please ensure that your version of Node and NPM are up to date, and run `npm audit` after installation to ensure that no vulnerabilities exist.
 If they do, follow the audits instructions on how to resolve them.

+## Troubleshooting

+Node.js: what is ENOSPC error and how to solve?
+`echo fs.inotify.max_user_watches=524288 | sudo tee -a /etc/sysctl.conf && sudo sysctl -p`

+Upgrade node to the latest stable
+`sudo npm install -g n`
+`sudo n stable`